AiJared/DSA_in_python/README.md

 Regardless of the above nuance the fundamental feature of an array is <b>index</b>.
 This index value is used for every operation on the array, **from accessing values**, **insearting**, **updating** and **deleting values**.

 In Python, the concept of arrays is a bit confusing.
-The type is mostly refered to by most languages as arrays, in Python it is best represented by the list type in Python.
+The type is mostly refered to by most languages as arrays, in Python it is best represented by the **list type** in Python.
 Python has a type called array but we are not going to use it now.
 While Python calls it a list, it can be used to carry out operations that can be carried out in arrays of other languages.

 <b>Please Note that in computer science a list is a completely different data structure from the array and we will see the difference later on, generally though this structure is refered to us a linked list as opposed to just a list</b>.

 Alright let's get back to arrays:

 An array is a <b>contiguous</b> data structure.
-This means that an array is stored in blocks or memory that are beside each other without any gaps between them.
+This means that an array is stored in **blocks of memory** that are beside each other without any gaps between them.
 The advantage of doing this is that retreiving values is very easy.

 In a non-contiguous data structure, the structure stores a value as well as reference to where the next value is.
 To retreive that value, the languange has to follow that reference also called a <b>pointer</b> to the next block of memory.
 This adds some overhead which increases runtime of some common operations as we will see later.